asterictnl-lvdw/M365SAT/README.md

 Install-Module -Name PoShLog
 ```

-#### 3.1.2 Installation PowerShell 5.1
+#### 3.1.2 Installation PowerShell 5.1 (Windows)
-Microsoft PowerShell 5.1 does not work properly with Az.Accounts 3.x.x or later, due to the new mechanism of authentication it conflicts with the ExchangeOnlineManagement modules.
-2.19.0 is the latest working version with PowerShell 5.1.
+Note: *Microsoft PowerShell 5.1 does not work properly with Az.Accounts 3.x.x or later, due to the new mechanism of authentication it conflicts with the ExchangeOnlineManagement modules.
+2.19.0 is the latest working version with PowerShell 5.1.*
 ```
 Install-Module -Name Az
 Install-Module -Name ExchangeOnlineManagement -AllowClobber -Force